fbit/Cloud42/README.md

 * In the folder "BPEL" a sample BPEL process invoking Cloud42 is provided.
 A corresponding readme file can be found there, too.

 * The folder utils/NotificationEndpoint contains a tool that is very useful for testing the Cloud42 notification mechanism.
 See the corresponding readme file.

-* If you want to test the Web service interface of Cloud42 on your local host, you can find some soapUI projects in the folder tools/soapUI.
-Don't forget to fill in your credentials in each request.
-Also note that some version of soapUI (the 2.5.x) return a SocketTimeoutException when starting the long-running process of bundling an AMI.
-However, this has no effect on the bundling process.
-In a real world scenario, you probably would invoke the bundling as an asynchronous call.